-Pentecostals are often distinguished by their exuberant spirit-filled worship, “speaking in tongues,” and services of miraculous healing.
-Pentecostalism’s roots are in the Holiness movement of the late 19th century and more particularly the turn of the 20th century spiritual healing ministry of Charles Fox Parham of Topeka, Kansas.
-His community saw evidence of the baptism of the Holy Spirit in their experience of speaking in tongues—as at the first Pentecost.
+Pentecostals are often distinguished by their exuberant Spirit-filled worship, the practice of speaking in tongues, and services of miraculous healing.
+Pentecostalism’s roots are in the Holiness movement of the late 19th century as well as the early 20th-century spiritual healing ministry of Charles Fox Parham.
+Parham’s community in Topeka, Kansas, had an early experience of speaking in tongues, where worshipers spoke in unknown languages just as the early Christians did on the first Pentecost.
+They understood this experience as the baptism of the Holy Spirit.
 Pentecostalism became a widespread phenomenon in the wake of an interracial revival in 1906 led by William J. Seymour, an African American preacher, at the Azusa Street Mission in Los Angeles.
-Within a decade, Pentecostalism gave rise to two new denominations: the predominantly black Church of God in Christ and the predominantly white Assemblies of God.
+Within a decade, Pentecostalism gave rise to two new denominations: the predominantly Black Church of God in Christ and the predominantly white Assemblies of God.